comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 The authors generate word embeddings from both the characters of the word and from the contexts where the word occurs.

-The rationale behind this idea is that many languages have orthographic or morphological evidence for a word or sequence of words being a named entity; in German all proper nouns are capitalized, for instance.
+The rationale behind this idea is that many languages have orthographic or morphological evidence for a word or sequence of words being a named-entity; in German all proper nouns are capitalized, for instance.
 The character-level embeddings aim to capture this information.
 Furthermore, named entities appear in fairly regular contexts in large corpora.
 They therefore use large corpus to learn word embeddings that are sensitive to word order.

 #### __Character Embeddings__